Get free weekly resources from us!

 Turn off the phone.

 The body’s biological clock—the circadian rhythm—is influenced by light.
 Light disrupts the body’s rest at night because it suppresses the secretion of melatonin.
 Melatonin is a hormone that is involved in regulating the body’s sleep and waking cycles.
-This effect on the body’s rhythm can cause sleep to suffer, or worse: It may contribute to cancer, diabetes, heart disease, and obesity (Harvard Health Letter).
-While all light can throw off the circadian rhythm, blue light does so more powerfully.
-Blue light is the type of light given off by phones and other smart devices.
-Avoid looking at bright screens two to three hours before bed.
+This effect on the body’s rhythm can disrupt sleep, and as Harvard Health Letter explains, if that happens consistently over time it may contribute to cancer, diabetes, heart disease, and obesity.

 Participate in regular physical activity.